SmiffyBot/SmiffyBot/README.md

 - You can see the edited version of nextcord at this [link](https://github.com/SmiffyBot/nextcord/tree/Smiffy).

 ## Contributing
-- Everyone without exception can become a bot developer.
+- Everyone can become a bot developer.
 I just expect a decent knowledge of the Python language, as well as the ability to develop bots, to learn more, read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Links
 - [Discord](https://discord.gg/TmUpSDyzQn)